 Modes of action of antibiotics

-Some antibiotics are capable of killing the target bacteria, while some only inhibit their growth.
+Some antibiotics kill the target bacteria, while some only inhibit their growth.
 In the latter case in particular, the bacteria are ultimately killed by the body's own defence mechanisms.
 Antibiotics may, among other things, affect bacterial cell wall structures, protein synthesis or nucleic acid metabolism.
 Antibiotics have action spectra of varied width.
-Some are effective against many bacterial species ('broad-spectrum antibiotics') while others have effect only against certain species ('narrow-spectrum antibiotics').
+Some are effective against many bacterial species (broad-spectrum antibiotics) while others have effect only against certain species (narrow-spectrum antibiotics).

 Over the past few years, the prevalence of antibiotic resistant bacteria has rapidly increased and resistance mechanisms have become more varied.
 Increasing antibiotic resistance also increases human and animal morbidity and mortality and heath care costs, which is why antibiotic resistance has become one of the most severe threats to human and veterinary medicine.